Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Related works: forecasting by meta-learning

-\paragraph{Contributions and Outline} In this paper, we introduce a novel framework for combining forecasts.
-Building upon existing literature, we use meta-learning to optimize the weights of convex combinations of forecasting methods.
+\textbf{Contributions.} Building upon existing literature, we use meta-learning to optimize the weights of convex combinations of forecasting methods.
 We cast this optimization problem as a {multi-task learning} (MTL) problem.
-MTL is a paradigm in the optimization literature that focuses on solving related tasks simultaneously with the goal of improving the performance of each individual task \citep{caruana1997multitask}.
-Instead of training separate models for each task, MTL leverages the commonalities and relationships between tasks to enhance overall performance.
-In our meta-learning approach, we focus on two tasks: regression and classification.
-On the one hand, the regression task aims to learn the optimal weights of the base forecasting methods by minimizing the error of combined forecasts.
-On the other hand, the classification task aims to optimize and select suitable forecasting methods based on their accuracy and diversity.
-To perform the two tasks, we design a neural network with two branches.
-The outputs of these branches are then combined, and the entire network is jointly trained on both tasks by minimizing a custom loss function via gradient descent optimization.
-We empirically demonstrate the effectiveness of our meta-learning algorithm by testing it on a large number of series from the M4 competition dataset.
-As is shown in Table \ref{tab:meta-literature}, the meta-learning framework proposed in this paper contributes to this stream of literature mainly in three aspects: \begin{enumerate} \item \textit{Optimization task}: The main contribution of this paper is to define a classification problem from the native regression one and highlight the interplay between both classification and regression tasks in improving the accuracy of the forecast combinations through meta-learning.
-Our multi-task paradigm jointly optimizes the weights used to combine the individual forecasts via regression and performs diversity-based model selection via classification.
-To tackle the classification task, we introduce a procedure for labeling each series.
-This involves solving an optimization problem where accuracy and diversity among the base learners are maximized.
+MTL solves related tasks simultaneously with the goal of improving the performance of each of them \citep{caruana1997multitask}. {In our approach, the main task is forecast combination, while an auxiliary task provides diversity-aware supervision during training.} To this end, we design a deep neural network with two branches, one for each task.
+The outputs of these branches are combined and the entire network is trained by minimizing a custom loss function.
+We empirically demonstrate the effectiveness of the approach by testing it on a large number of series from the M4 competition and {on a large-scale traffic flow time series dataset.} The proposed approach contributes to this stream of literature mainly in three aspects (see also Table \ref{tab:meta-literature}):